DIRACGrid/DIRAC/docs/source/DeveloperGuide/WebAppDIRAC/DevelopWebApp/index.rst

 Before you start this tutorial, it is desirable that you have some experience with programming in Python, JavaScript, HTML, CSS scripting, client-server communication (such as AJAX and web sockets) and sufficient knowledge in object-oriented programming.
-If you are not familiar with some of the web technologies, or there has been a while since you used those technologies, please visit the W3CSchool web site (`<http://www.w3schools.com/>`_).
-T here, you can find tutorials that you can use to learn or to refresh your knowledge for web-programming.
+If you are not familiar with some of the web technologies, or there has been a while since you used those technologies, please visit the `W3CSchool web site <http://www.w3schools.com/>`_.
+There, you can find tutorials that you can use to learn or to refresh your knowledge for web-programming.
 As well we suggest to read :ref:`webappdirac_setupeclipse` section.

 Each application consists of two parts: